Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

-To complete this last step we use a strategy that can be used to investigate whether any element of the form $ \sum_i n_i [x_i] $, where the $ n_i $ are integers and the $ x_i $ are in~$ k^\flat $, can be written as a sum of such relations.
+To complete this last step we use a strategy that can be used to investigate whether any element of the form $ \sum_i n_i [x_i] $, where the $ n_i $ are integers and the $ x_i $ are in~$ k^\flat $, can be written as a sum of such relations, using suitable finite subsets $ U $ of $ k^\flat $.